AdguardTeam/AdguardKnowledgeBase/pages/02.general/07.how-ad-blocking-works/docs.en.md

 ## Introduction

-One of the main functions of Adguard is filtering ads on websites.
-In this article, we will describe in details how exactly Adguard filters online advertising.
+One of the main functions of AdGuard is filtering ads on websites.
+In this article, we will describe in details how exactly AdGuard filters online advertising.

 Adguard's work is based on the use of various advertising filters that define rules, based on which the program removes ads.
-Adguard may use a variety of different ad filters.
+AdGuard may use a variety of different ad filters.
 We create some of them ourselves (you can learn more about it on [this page](/general/adguard-ad-filters.html)), some of the filters are created by enthusiasts.